Carol Kefford: Later life

 She left the Army in 2003 to work for the healthcare charity Nuffield Health, serving as Matron in its hospital in Oxford. later working for Nuffield in regional governance followed by a period as hospital director of Nuffield's hospital in Bristol.
 She cites Florence Nightingale and Mary Quant as influences.

 Kefford took the brave step to leave Nuffield and her nursing career to fulfil a personal ambition to sail across the Atlantic and Pacific.
-During her seven year trip she travelled 40,000 nautical miles (or about 7,400 km) from Trinidad to Australia.
+During her seven-year trip she travelled 40,000 nautical miles (or about 7,400 km) from Trinidad to Australia.
 On her return she re-joined Nuffield Health as Clinical Director and Chief Nurse, a role she held from 2017 to 2021 which made her accountable for the quality of clinical care delivered to Nuffield's patients across its various medical sites.

 In 2017 she succeeded Colonel Susan Bush as Colonel Commandant of Queen Alexandra's Royal Army Nursing Corps.
 The rank of Colonel Commandant is an honorary appointment within a corps or regiment of the British Army given to a retired senior officer of the Corps, who is appointed by the Military Secretary after the appointment has been approved by Queen Elizabeth II.
-On her appointment Kefford was received by the Sophie, Countess of Wessex, the Colonel-in-Chief.
+On her appointment Kefford was received by Sophie, Countess of Wessex, the Colonel-in-Chief.
 Since October 2021 she has been the Chief Nursing Executive for HCA Healthcare UK with responsibility for 'overseeing the development of the organisation's "nursing strategy" and the career management of nursing and allied health professionals (AHPs).'

 For HCA Kefford leads a team consisting of nine chief nursing officers, 1,700 nursing professionals and nearly 1,000 AHPs across HCA's UK network of hospitals, outpatient centres and specialist clinics.

 Kefford was appointed Officer of the Order of the British Empire (OBE) in the 2023 New Year Honours for services to nursing.